ROCKY’S RESCUE DATA PROTECTION POLICY

 Personal data shall not be retained for longer than:

-1. In the case of data held by subject consent:
+- In the case of data held by subject consent:

-the period for which the subject consented to the Charity holding their data.
+the period for which the subject consented to the Charity holding their data. - in the case of data held by legitimate interest of the charity:

 the period for which that legitimate interest applies.
-For example: in the case of data subjects who held a role, such as a volunteer, with the Charity the retention period is that for which the Charity reasonably has a legitimate interest in being able to identify that individual’s role in the event of any retrospective query about it.
+For example: in the case of data subjects who held a role, such as a volunteer, with the Charity the retention period is that for which the Charity reasonably has a legitimate interest in being able to identify that individual’s role in the event of any retrospective query about it. - in the case of data held by legal obligation:

 the period for which the Charity is legally obliged to retain those data.